 The IFE Emerging Technology Roundtable (ETR) convenes private and public sector leaders from around the world to explore the role of influential new technologies that are changing the landscape of the global economy.
 As dozens of countries and billions of people are being introduced into the global marketplace, they are being empowered with technologies, skills, and opportunities.
 Never before have so many had the ability to rise so far, so fast.
 At the same time, some emerging technologies face enormous difficulties: trust, regulations, safety and security, and interoperability, to name just a few.
 In the face of such opportunities and challenges, the decisions being made today – by political leaders in capital cities and by entrepreneurs in far-flung villages – will shape the future of the world we all share.

-ETR is led by John Paul Farmer, Director of Microsoft’s Technology & Civic Innovation Group.
+ETR is led by John Paul Farmer, Former NYC CTO and former Director of Microsoft’s Technology & Civic Innovation Group.

 What’s the Buzz…